EricZhu718/3d_flowmatch_actor_katerina/README.md

 You're good to train a model now!

 ### Install RLBench (NOT needed for training)
+We recommend that you install only one RLBench per conda environment.
+Clone your conda environment to install a different RLBench version.

 Install open3d
 ```
 > pip install open3d